 Time required: one 60 min session

-Equipment: tennis rackets and balls, stopwatches, pencils, clipboards.
+Equipment: Bounce Stats activity sheet, tennis rackets, tennis balls, stopwatches, pencils, clipboards.

-- Students record their first timed attempts, with group members taking turns at timing, bouncing and writing down the results.
+- Ask students to record their first timed attempts, with group members taking turns at timing, bouncing and writing down the results.

 - After 10 minutes each group can record a second timed go.
-Students then return to the classroom to analyse the results.
+Return to the classroom to analyse the results.

 - Start to analyse the results as a group, investigating simple questions first:

-- Students can then work independently through the worksheet.
-Questions are grouped so that different ability levels can tackle different tasks as appropriate.
-Discuss the benefits of displaying data as a graph (seeing the results at a glance).
+- Following class discussion, ask students to work independently through the worksheet.
+Questions are grouped so that the activity can be adapted for groups to tackle different tasks as appropriate.
+Discuss the benefits of displaying data as a graph (e.g. seeing the results at a glance).

-- Students who have finished can think about how they could extend the investigation.
+- Encourage students who have finished to think about how they could extend the investigation.
 There are two blank columns in the worksheet’s results chart – what could these be used for?
 For example:

-• Compare using the left and right hand.
+- Repeat the activity using a non-dominant hand or comparing the left and right hand.